30 Easy Guitar Songs For Beginners That Actually Sound Great

 Easy Guitar Songs for Beginners

 If you play guitar, you’ve probably heard friends say things like, “I’ve always wanted to learn guitar, but it looks too hard and probably takes too long.”
-Or maybe you want to pick up guitar but worry about the same things.
+Maybe you’ve even said it yourself.
+The truth?
+It’s way easier to start than you think.

 Why These Songs?